Sina-Akhavi/golang/otp-service/README.md

 ## License

-This project is licensed under the MIT License.
+MIT License.

 ---

 ## Contributing

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue first.

 ---

 ## Contact

-For questions or support, please open an issue or contact the
+For questions or support, please open an